Teyras/MT/text/chapters/910_future_work.md

 in various settings is an interesting research topic.
 If such process was found, it would allow us to use multi-core CPUs and cloud virtual machines more freely, without risking awarding a solution with an unfair grade due to measurement interference.
-Additionaly, the influence of this mechanism on scheduling should be studied, since the amount of work to be distributed over the worker machines would become larger.
+Additionally, the influence of this mechanism on scheduling should be studied, since the amount of work to be distributed over the worker machines would become larger.